trustfeed/daobase-api/README.md

 These APIs are to create, modify and deploy campaigns on the platform.
 The user must be logged in.
 Include the JWT in the header as 'x-access-token'.

+The general flow is;

+DRAFT created via post, updated via puts PENDING_REVIEW submitted for review
+REVIEWED passed review
+DEPLOYED on the network

+Campaigns are created by the user as drafts, once draft is finalised they are submitted by the user for an admin to review.
+The admin can move the campaing to REVIEWED status, or if it fails the review place it back in draft status.
+The user can deploy a campaign that is in REVIEWED status.

 ### Create a new campaign

 ```bash